Bringing the Joy of Coding to Asilong, Kenya

 Dale DeJager, Juliet Rabach, and five Joy of Coding students stand with their backs against a brick wall outside of the school.
 Each student wears a school uniform of a blue button up shirt and gray tie.

-The first cohort of Joy of Coding students in Asilong, Kenya, with U-M ECE Alum Dale DeJager (L) and Asilong Christian High School teacher Juliet Rabach (R).
+The first cohort of Joy of Coding students in Asilong, Kenya, with U-M ECE alum Dale DeJager (L) and Asilong Christian High School teacher Juliet Rabach (R).

 Joy of Coding was a hit with the students, who worked hard to complete the coursework even with the unforeseen challenges of running a course in a new location.